rhymeyang/Se/docs/308B/BusinessResilience.md

 The owner or document manager for the organization’s business continuity and disaster recovery planning project should document which persons review which documents and perhaps even include the review copies or annotations.
 This practice will create a more complete record of the activities related to the development and testing of important BCP planning and response documents.
 It will also help to capture the true cost and effort of the development and testing of BCP capabilities in the organization.

-- **Walkthrough**
-  - A _walkthrough_ is similar to a document review: it’s a review of just the BCP documents.
+**Walkthrough**<br/>A _walkthrough_ is similar to a document review: it’s a review of just the BCP documents.
 However, where a document review is carried out by individuals working on their own, a walkthrough is performed by a group of individuals in a live discussion.

 A walkthrough is usually facilitated by a leader who guides the participants page by page through each document.
 The leader may read sections of the document aloud, describe various scenarios where information in a section might be relevant, and take comments and questions from participants.